This page shows several examples on the use cases of the different means, in particular the geometric mean and the harmonic mean.

 So we find that Coffeeshop A is the true winner, unlike the naive application of the arithmetic mean above.

-The geometric mean, however, allows us to arrive at the same conclusion without having to worry about scale or measurement units:
+The geometric mean, however, allows us to reach the same conclusion without having to worry about scale or units of measurement: